apastuhov/sigma-js-internship-2020/README.md

   node --version
   ```
 - Google Chrome browser
+- Docker

 To install dependencies - run `npm ci` from the root of the project.

+## Mongo setup

+Setup docker on your machine.
+From root of the project run `docker-compose up`

 # Design